MikeOpenHWGroup/CORE-V_VERIF_DOCS/source/sim_tests.rst

 intended to provide you with everything you need to know to run an existing testcase or a new testcase.
 If this is not the case, please create a GitHub issue and assign it to @mikeopenhwgroup.

+..
+[11]
+   Those familiar with the RI5CY testbench may recall that random generation of C programs using
+   `csmith <https://embed.cs.utah.edu/csmith/>`__ was supported.
+Csmith was developed to exercise C compilers, not processors, it is not supported in the CORE-V environments.

+..
+[12]
+   See Section `6.1.1 <#anchor-12>`__, `below <#anchor-12>`__.

+..
+[13]
+   Generation of illegal or malformed instructions is also supported, and will be discussed in a later version of this document.

+..
+[14]
+   This is termed Execution Environment Interface or EEI by the RISC-V ISA.